elixir-geolix/geolix/README.md

-Every non-nil result will include the IP as a tuple either directly in the result field `:ip_address` or inside `%{ traits: %{ ip_address: ... }}` if a city or country database is used.
+Every non-nil result will include the IP as a tuple either directly in the result field `:ip_address` or inside `%{ traits: %{ ip_address: ... }}` if a city or country (or enterprise) database is used.

 ### Floating Point Precision